JPerez00/imgxLab/README.md

 ## Current Tools

-- Metadata Analyzer Tool: Quickly uncover detailed metadata from your unedited images, including camera settings, lens information, copyright data, and more.
+- **Metadata Analyzer Tool:** Quickly uncover detailed metadata from your unedited images, including camera settings, lens information, copyright data, and more.

-- Frame Insets Designer Tool: Enhance your photos with customizable frame insets.
+- **Frame Insets Designer Tool:** Enhance your photos with customizable frame insets.
 Adjust width, aspect ratios, and background colors to match your style.

-- Image Compressor: Efficiently compress images without compromising quality, saving storage space while maintaining visual fidelity.
+- **Image Compressor:** Efficiently compress images without compromising quality, saving storage space while maintaining visual fidelity.

-- WebP to PNG Converter: Easily convert images between WebP and PNG formats, allowing for broader compatibility and usage.
+- **WebP to PNG Converter:** Easily convert images between WebP and PNG formats, allowing for broader compatibility and usage.

+- **Image Resizer:** Resize your photos by dimensions or percentage for the web quickly and easily.

 ## The Magic Behind imgxLab